 Discover it® Cash Back

-At the end of your first year as a Discover it® Cash Back cardholder Discover will match all the cash back rewards you have earned.
-There’s no limit on how much is matched which makes this a particularly generous welcome offer.
+The Discover Cashback Match® doubles your cash back rewards at the end of the first year, with no limit to how much is matched.
+This perk can help turn your eligible 2019 purchases into a huge reward the following year.
 The card gives 5% cash back on rotating categories up to a quarterly maximum (you need to remember to enroll every quarter to get your benefits!) and the spend categories it includes tend to be on categories you may already be spending highly on like gas station and grocery stores, or on Amazon.com.
 On all other spending Discover offers 1% cash back.
 The Discover Cashback Match really adds a lot of value to this card’s first-year rewards.

 - Discover will match the cash back you earn at the end of your first year.